 This error is caused if the DisableTaskMgr restriction is enabled.
 To enable Task Manager, try one of these methods:

 IMPORTANT: If this restriction was enabled in your system without you doing anything or without your knowledge, then it's highly likely that a Virus has blocked the usage of Task Manager in your system by enabling the DisableTaskMgr policy via the registry.
-I strongly suggest that you perform a
+I strongly suggest that you perform a thorough checkup of your system immediately.
+Steps listed in the Resolution section of this article helps you unblock the Task Manager, but that does not remove the Virus (if any) from your system.

 Method 1